Aayzie/DiscordEmoterino/README.md

 ### Prefix Emotes

-If you want to use emotes that start with a prefix instead of two colons, specify the prefix in <b>EmotePrefixes.txt</b> in the same folder as the executable file.
-For example, in order for the program to know that <b>forsenLUL</b> is an emote, you must put <b>"forsen"</b> in <b>EmotePrefixes.txt</b>.
+If you want to use emotes that start with a prefix instead of a colon, specify the prefix in <b>EmotePrefixes.txt</b> in the same folder as the executable file. e.g. in order for the program to know that <b>forsenLUL</b> is an emote, you must put <b>"forsen"</b> in <b>EmotePrefixes.txt</b>.

 ## Notes